 In 2000-01, Anderson won his first of four Crystal Globes as overall World Cup champion.
 He also won the first of his four world championship titles, this one in giant slalom.
 But despite capturing another Crystal Globe in 2001-02, Anderson experienced even more Olympic disappointment in Salt Lake City 2002 when he failed to qualify for the elimination heats in parallel giant slalom.
 Although he strongly considered retiring, he forged on.
 Over the next two seasons, Anderson would win two more Crystal Globes.
-At the 2005 World Championships he won gold in both the parallel giant slalom and the then-non-Olympic event of parallel slalom.
+At the 2005 World Championships he won gold in both the parallel giant slalom and the non-Olympic event of parallel slalom.

-In the lead-up to Turin 2006 Anderson began to have more success in snowboardcross.
-In his third Olympic appearance he finally achieved his first top-10 result with a fifth place finish in snowboardcross, ended up 20th in parallel giant slalom.
+In the lead-up to Turin 2006 Anderson began to have more success in snowboard cross.
+In his third Olympic appearance, he finally achieved his first top-10 result with a fifth-place finish in snowboard cross, but the alpine disappointment continued as ended up 20th in parallel giant slalom.

 Despite being the “Old Man” on tour, Anderson continued to be a top competitor.
 At the 2009 World Championships he won his second career title in the parallel giant slalom.
 After winning Olympic gold, Anderson stepped away from competing.
 Always one to value the technology put into board development, Anderson decided to start creating his own snowboards.
 He returned to World Cup competition in December 2011 as a way to both test his product and maintain his passion for the sport.
 At the 2017 World Championships he proved he was still one of the best in the world with his seventh-place finish in PGS ranking him as the top Canadian alpine snowboarder.